finos/greenkey-discovery-sdk/README.md

 ```

 Now you are ready to install the required dependencies with `pip`.
-This will provide you with the packages needed to run the `test_discovery.py` script, as well as the Discovery CLI.
+This will provide you with the packages needed to run the `test_discovery.py` script (see the 'room_dialing' example below), as well as the Discovery CLI.

 ```sh
 python3 -m pip install -r requirements.txt